After the Island, by Katy Ames

 “We stay here.”

 “Yes.
 As you said, it is a perfect night.
 Why waste it inside when we can just as easily enjoy it here?”
-Sadie shifted her gaze past Jack to the patio that spread out behind him.
+Sadie shifted her gaze past Jack to the patio behind him.
 It was autumn in the Rockies; the night air was crisp and laced with the bite of cold.
 But centered on the patio was the hotel’s generous fire pit, the flames high within the stone walls, soft light and warm air spreading out to reach them.
 The hotel had wool blankets scattered across the furniture.
 Café lights hung above their heads.
 They would be warm, they would be well lit, and, most importantly, they wouldn’t be forced to press themselves into the cozy and increasingly crowded bar inside.
 They could stay politely distant, professionally cordial.

 “I suppose I should argue, since I’m the one buying the drinks.
 But,” Jack saw her start to protest, “since it isn’t an unreasonable stipulation, I agree.
 Though, if I lose any extremities to frostbite you are going to have to be dealing with my workman’s comp suit.”